Affiliate links on Android Authority may earn us a commission. Learn more.

 Let’s start with an important clarification before we dig into Apple’s 2022 machine: the MacBook Air M2 does not replace the MacBook Air M1.
 The Air M2 comes in at a higher price tag, creeping above the latter’s comforting three-digit MSRP of $999 by adding an extra $200 onto the equivalent base model.
 Whether or not that price delta is resolved by a higher value is a tough question to answer, but one we’ll absolutely be tackling throughout this review.

-The Macbook Air M2 also follows hot on the heels of the 13-inch MacBook Pro, a… strange laptop, to say the least.
+The Macbook Air M2 also followed hot on the heels of the 13-inch MacBook Pro, a… strange laptop, to say the least.
 Both are powered by the second-gen entry-tier Apple Silicon — the M2 — though the smallest MacBook Pro is otherwise an odd throwback to features Apple has otherwise exorcized — Touch Bar, anyone?
+The 2023 MacBook Pro series came later alongside M2 Pro and M2 Max chips that take the M2 architecture to the next level for professional-grade workflows.

 The M2 looks to snatch the mantle of Apple's best MacBook Air from the indomitable M1 model.